mattwalo32/FBLA-Library/README.md

 * [Bathroom Icon](https://commons.wikimedia.org/wiki/File:Bathroom-gender-sign.png) - Used in school map
 * All other Icons are original and created by Matthew Walowski

-All assets have been used legally and under proper liscense.
+All assets have been used legally and under their proper liscense.
+   A Sensible Armadillo Font and Bathroom Icon are in the public domain.

 ## Versioning